A Report by fka, Aachen

 The basis for these percentage comparisons is usually a 1990’s-era former steel design.
 In this steel design very little high-strength or advanced high-strength steels were used.
 The other side of the spectrum for steel designs is the optimised steel design that contains up to 90 % high-strength (HHS) or ultra high-strength steels (UHSS).
 Today’s vehicles are built in recent steel design that can be settled between the former and the optimised steel design.

-Watch Roland Wohlecker as he explains the key results of this study:
+Watch as Roland Wohlecker, fka, explains the key results of this study:

 Besides several vehicle body structures and components made of steel and aluminium are described and compared concerning their weight reduction potential.
 To compare mass in a neutral way, performance of the body structures and components must also be checked.
 But to establish fundamental reference points, a detailed description of material characteristics and basic structural behaviour for different materials are demonstrated first in this document.